 Stem cell therapy may be an option for you.
 Let’s examine some research.

-A strange and fascinating case leads to awareness that a meniscus can regenerate itself
+A strange case leads to awareness that a meniscus can regenerate meniscus tissue

 In 2011, three doctors from the North Middlesex University Hospital in the United Kingdom published a strange case history in the medical journal Case Reports in Medicine.
 What was odd about this case was that a 70 year old man who had recently undergone total knee replacement was suffering from terrible knee pain.
 It wasn’t the knee pain that was odd, patients frequently report knee pain after knee replacement.
 What was strange to the doctors was what was causing the knee pain.
 Here is their case: